2010 American League Division Series: Game 5

 Game 5 featured a rematch of Game 1's two aces, the Rangers' Cliff Lee versus the Rays' David Price.

 Elvis Andrus led off the game with a single, later stole second, and scored for the Rangers on Josh Hamilton's RBI ground-out in the top of the first inning.
 Rays' pitcher David Price was covering first on the play and was unaware of the runner rounding third.
 The Rays tied up the game in the bottom of the third inning when Sean Rodriguez scored on Ben Zobrist's RBI single.

 In the top of the fourth inning, Nelson Cruz hit a two-out double that barely missed being a home run in the deepest corner of the field, stole third, then scored on Rays' catcher Kelly Shoppach's throwing error.

 The Rangers got another run in the top of the sixth on a similar play to the one that occurred in the first.
 Ian Kinsler grounded the ball to first and the Rays attempted to turn a double play, with Price covering first.
 Once again, Price seemed to forget about the runner coming from second when he turned to the umpire to see the call.
 Vladimir Guerrero barely beat Price's throw to the plate and the Rangers led, 3–1.
 All three Texas runs in the game to this point had been scored due to some sort of defensive miscue.
 Price was relieved by Grant Balfour in the seventh inning, having gone six innings, allowing three runs (all earned) on eight hits, a slightly better line than his first game but not good enough to match Cliff Lee.
 Lee dominated the Rays through nine innings, allowing one earned run on six hits, with 11 strikeouts.

 The Rangers got another two runs in the top of the ninth on Kinsler's two-run homer off Rays closer Rafael Soriano.
 Cruz had singled before the homer, one of his three hits.
 Kinsler also had three hits for Texas.

 Lee's complete game gem made this series the first MLB postseason series in which the visiting team won every game, and his 21 strikeouts in the two games combined set an ALDS record for most strikeouts in a series.
 Lee finished the series with a 1.13 ERA in the two games.
-It was the first playoff series the Texas Rangers had ever won.
+It was the first playoff series the Texas Rangers had ever won after losing their first three Division Series appearances in 1996, 1998, and 1999 (all to the New York Yankees).